 Carbon concrete, also known as C-Fix, is a very efficient alternative to cement.
 This substance is a thermoplastic, which essentially means that it softens on heating and hardens on cooling.
 It has even been tried and tested in Netherlands on two roads that are known for their heavy traffic.
-Almost 90 percent of the concrete and asphalt found in standard concrete that are responsible for environmental degradation are replaced in this.
+Almost 90 percent of the concrete and asphalt found in standard concrete are responsible for environmental degradation are replaced in this.

 MeldUSA is quite a renowned company famous for making eco friendly alternatives to concrete.
 One of their latest discoveries is called EcoX.
 EcoX is constituted of recycled cement as well as other materials that have been used up by consumers as well as industries.
 It also contains recycled glass.
 This alternative is excellent for making surfaces, accessories and so.